Before we begin, here is some general terminology that is important for understanding this article.

 Below is a list of additional resources for the GoIP Gateway.

-Setting up an SMS Gateway allows network providers to provide programmable SMS through their own SMS infrastructure.
+Setting up an SMS Gateway allows independent entities to provide programmable SMS through their own SMS infrastructure.

 SMS infrastructure can mean anything from an API connection to a provider that you manage, a simple GSM Modem, or an SMPP connection to a carrier.

-Note: Providing programmable SMS as a network provider isn't restricted to carriers or organizations.
-Any individual can become a network provider as long as they have access to their own SMS infrastructure.
+Note: Providing programmable SMS as an independent entity isn't restricted to carriers or organizations.
+Any individual can become an independent entity as long as they have access to their own SMS infrastructure.

-Network providers connect to Somleng via Somleng's SMS Gateway App installed on-premise, or on the cloud infrastructure managed by the network provider.
+independent entities connect to Somleng via Somleng's SMS Gateway App installed on-premise, or on the cloud infrastructure managed by the independent entity.

-Customers can then use the Account API to send and receive SMS though the network provider's SMS infrastructure.
+Customers can then use the Account API to send and receive SMS though the independent entity's SMS infrastructure.

 Below is an overview of the steps required to configure an SMS gateway: